delaneyj/witchbolt/README.md

   Go community.
 - **WitchBolt** continues the lineage with a willingness to add new capabilities (streaming replication, pluggable observers, tighter cloud integrations) even when they nudge the public surface.
-The rename clarifies that consumers opting into WitchBolt are choosing that faster-moving track.
+The rename creates room to iterate without binding etcd-io to the same upstream compatibility guarantees.
+- The CLI has moved from Cobra to a Kong-powered surface with a Charm stack TUI (`witchbolt browse`), reflecting the new module identity while giving us the latitude to evolve UX without surprising upstream users.
 - The streaming subsystem borrows from [Litestream](https://github.com/benbjohnson/litestream) for its S3 and filesystem replica clients; the upstream project is MIT licensed and credited in `LICENSE` and the docs.